ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 4. You are offered to reconsider your option, you can select the other unopened door or you can stick with your current door.

-What should you do? which door has higher chances of containing  the prize.
+What should you do? which door has a higher chance of containing the prize.

-The above problem is a slightly perturbed version of the MHP, in the monty hall problem, you are given with a crucial piece of inforamtion about step 2 i.e. how the host chooses his door.
+The above problem is a slightly perturbed version of the MHP, in the Monty Hall problem, you are given a crucial piece of information about step 2 i.e. how the host chooses his door.
 In MHP you are told that the host is aware of the price door and deliberately chooses the other door without the prize.

-Now, consider a not-Monty Hall problem, where the host is also unaware of the location of the prize and randomly chooses one of the other doors.
+Now, consider a Not-Monty Hall problem, where the host is also unaware of the location of the prize and randomly chooses one of the other doors.
 The remaining steps remain the same.

-Let's run a simulation, for monty hall and not-monty hall problem to see the probability of winning with changing the door choice.
+Let's run a simulation, for the Monty Hall and the Not-Monty Hall problem to see the probability of winning with changing the door choice.

 For the not-monty hall problem:
 {% highlight python %}